-When your RAM is used up, your computer will need to use storage to function as extra RAM.
-Since storage takes longer to read and write, this significantly slows your performance.
+When your RAM is used up, your computer will need to use slower storage space to function as extra RAM.
+Since storage takes longer to read from and write to, this significantly slows your overall graphic design performance.

 As a result, 8GB of RAM is the bare minimum for graphic design.
 Even then, you’ll probably get frustrated from time to time.
 In reality, 16GB is a much better number for graphic design.

 The GPU is a dedicated processor, similar to the CPU.
-However, the GPU is a processing unit that specializes on tasks related to graphical computations and visual output.
+However, the GPU is a processing unit that specializes in tasks related to graphical computations and visual output.

-This eliminates a lot of demand from the CPU, freeing it up for processing everything else.The good news about choosing a graphic design laptop is that the GPU demands will be relatively minimal.
+Using a strong GPU can free up a lot of resources from the CPU.The good news about choosing a graphic design laptop is that the GPU demands will be relatively minimal.
 You’re typically working with a single image, even if there are several layers to deal with.

-As a result, you might notice that my top choices all have mid-tier GPUs.
+As a result, you might notice that our top Laptop recommendations in this article all have mid-tier GPUs.